vmware-tanzu/tanzu-dev-portal/content/team/james-cleverley-prance/_index.md

 James works as a Cloud Native Security Engineer at ControlPlane.
 In his day to day, he focuses on static and dynamic security assessments covering cloud native, infrastructure as code, policy as code, CI/CD, and architecture appraisals.
-He specialises in offensive security, Kubernetes, and cloud native technologies.
-He has reviewed the security posture of numerous organisations' cloud infrastructure and systems across a variety of retail, financial, and regulated environments.
+He specializes in offensive security, Kubernetes, and cloud native technologies.
+He has reviewed the security posture of numerous organizations' cloud infrastructure and systems across a variety of retail, financial, and regulated environments.
 James also enjoys participating and contributing to CTFs and community events, sharing experiences and ideas that he's had in client engagements.
 This has led to him being closely involved